 - salt black pepper, and cayenne pepper to taste

 - Brown the 'trinity' of onion, celery, and green bell pepper in a skillet.
-Add the garlic to the pot,, and brown for 1 additional minute.
-Remove from heat.
+Add the garlic to the pot,and brown for 1 additional minute.
+Remove the skillet from heat.

-- Pour slightly cooled trinity and garlic into the rest of the ingredients in a large bowl with a fitted lid.
+- Pour slightly cooled trinity and garlic, along with the rest of the ingredients into a large bowl with a fitted lid.
 Stir for a minute or two, or until all ingredients are well-combined.

 - Cover, and refrigerate for at least 8 hours, but preferably overnight.